akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

  * The `extractShardId` function
  * The role that the shard regions run on
  * The persistence mode - It's important to use the same mode on all nodes in the cluster
+ * If the [amount of nodes](https://doc.akka.io/docs/akka/2.5/cluster-sharding.html#an-example) is changed, the [`number-of-shards`](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html#shard-allocation) may be adapted as well

+### Cluster configuration change

+* A full restart is required if you change the [SBR strategy](https://doc.akka.io/docs/akka/current/split-brain-resolver.html#strategies)

 ### Migrating from PersistentFSM to EventSourcedBehavior

 If you've @ref:[migrated from `PersistentFSM` to `EventSourcedBehavior`](../persistence-fsm.md#migration-to-eventsourcedbehavior)